Caste Discrimination Essay

 Ancient Caste System

-The ancient caste system divided the Indian society into four main castes and provided an account of their duties and ranks as mentioned below-
+The ancient caste system divided Indian society into four main castes and provided an account of their duties and ranks as mentioned below-

 Brahmins | The highest position in society was granted to Brahmins.
 They portrayed well-known characters like the priest and the instructor.
 They were revered and worshipped by everyone else.
-Brahmins were regarded as the protectors of the society who set the rules for religion.
+Brahmins were regarded as the protectors of the society who set the religious rules.
 As outlined in the sacred texts, they had a duty to uphold that order.

 Kshatriyas | After the Brahmins, came the Kshatriyas.
 In ancient times, both of them had a friendly relationship.
 Kshatriyas played the parts of landlords and warriors.
 They served in the kings' and princely states' armies of India and were renowned for their bravery and valour.